StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - Choose your preferred **billing period** (monthly or yearly) for payments after the trial

-- Enter your **credit card details** and click **Start your free 30-day trial**

 **Note:** Your credit card won't be charged until the 30-day trial period expires.
 We need your card details for future payments after the trial period.

+- Enter your **credit card details** and click **Start your free 30-day trial**

+**Note for Enterprise customers with an acces code:** Click *Enterprise customer?* to get started with your free 30-day trial.

-Congratulations, you can now test Skribble Business for free for 30 days.
+- Congratulations, you can now test Skribble Business for free for 30 days.
 What's next?
 To get the most out of your trial, add your team members and make sure they give Skribble a go.

 Already have an account?
 This is how it works.